Mother gets 15 to 30 years in drug-fueled slaying of girl, 3

 YORK, Pa.
-(AP) - A Pennsylvania mother who pleaded guilty but mentally ill to third-degree murder in the drug-fueled slaying of her 3-year-old girl has been sentenced to 15 to 30 years in prison.
+(AP) - A Pennsylvania mother who pleaded guilty but mentally ill to third-degree murder in the death of her 3-year-old girl has been sentenced to 15 to 30 years in prison.

-Thirty-three-year-old Regina Lester of Jackson was sentenced Friday in York County in the June 2016 death of Isabel Godfrey at the Chesapeake Estates mobile home park.
+Regina Lester, 33, of Jackson was sentenced Friday in York County Court in the June 2016 death of Isabel Godfrey at the Chesapeake Estates mobile home park.

+Police said Lester’s 6-year-old son ran to a neighbor’s house and said his mother was trying to kill his sister.
+The neighbor said she found Lester naked and “hugging a tree” outside her mobile home, and the woman said “I’m sorry.
+I didn’t mean to do it.
+You understand I had to get the darkness out of her.”
+Police said she later banged on the door of another neighbor and said “I need to kill your kids.”

-Expert witnesses said she was experiencing psychosis from taking a toxic combination of drugs.
+Expert witnesses said she committed the crime while experiencing psychosis from taking a toxic combination of drugs.
+An autopsy indicated that the child died of multiple blunt force trauma and bite wounds, and there were signs of asphyxia.
+Prosecutors said the drugs would have prevented her from forming the intent to kill required for a first-degree murder conviction, which would have carried a mandatory term of life without parole.

 Lester read a statement saying she cries at night and will miss her daughter for the rest of her life.

-Defense attorney Suzanne Smith sought an eight- to 16-year term, saying she could still be a valuable part of her sons’ lives.
+“I never wanted to hurt Bella,” she said.
+Defense attorney Suzanne Smith sought an eight- to 16-year term, blaming the drugs and saying her client could still be a supportive mother and a valuable part of her sons’ lives .

-Prosecutors sought the maximum 20- to 40-year term, saying her choices resulted in the child’s death.
+Senior Deputy Prosecutor Kara Bowser pushed for the maximum 20- to 40-year term, saying the defendant “made the choices that jeopardized her child’s safety.”

+“I can’t imagine the fear that Bella must’ve felt as her mother was murdering her that day,” Bowser said.

+Smith has said no one knows her client’s long-term mental-health prognosis; she’s given medication twice a day to keep her from becoming psychotic again.

 Copyright © 2019 The Washington Times, LLC.